-Companies often need hotels when they send their employees to various locations.
+Companies often need hotels when they send their employees to various locations for business trips (learn how to attract these business travellers to your hotel here).
 Local companies may have people coming in from outside the area, and companies with a number of locations in areas around the country may have get-togethers in specific places.

 These companies can easily be contacted, and there are ways to work with them to provide meeting spaces, rooms at a discount, and other perks and amenities that they may appreciate.
 Getting these companies to book rooms at your hotel can really raise your occupancy rate.

 Holding weddings at your hotel can be an excellent way to raise your occupancy rate.
 Even if the couple getting married are local, they probably have friends and family members who will be coming to the wedding from outside of the area.